 Uncle Rick tears open the wrapper and pulls out a book of guitar compositions.
-Now, this wouldn’t be weird if they weren’t all “love” songs, which are totally not his genre.
-Also included was a set of guitar picks.
+Now, this would not be weird if they were not all “love” songs, which are totally not his genre.
+Also included, was a set of guitar picks.
 Uncle Rick looks around in surprising looking very confused, but can’t seem to place who might have purchased it.
 My gaze stays on Mrs. Clawson who looks pleased with herself, and dare I say it, a little too relieved?
 Could Abby be right?
 Did her mom have some feelings for my uncle?
 I shiver at the thought.
 It was just too weird.
 I can never see it happening.
 He was much too young and definitely not her type.

 “Well, um, thanks,” Uncle Rick says with a little awkward laugh and then takes his seat with his box.